How do you navigate selecting a future CRM?

 How do those values align with your organizational values and mission?

 At Virtuous, we are a team of nonprofit transplants, fundraising experts, data scientists, and seasoned technology professionals.
-We are passionate do-gooders and innovators that believe in partnering with nonprofits to grow global generosity.
+We are passionate do-gooders and innovators who believe in partnering with nonprofits to grow global generosity.

 Giving is deeply personal, and our mission to grow global generosity is the spark that drives our people and our product.
 We’re partnering with nonprofits to help them grow generosity to transform and impact our communities and our world.
 Our nonprofit partners are doing life-changing work.

-Our team of nonprofit transplants, industry veterans, and technology experts are driven by a set of core values that inform how and why we are so passionately committed to uplifting the philanthropic sector.
+Our team of nonprofit transplants, industry veterans, and technology experts is driven by a set of core values that inform how and why we are so passionately committed to uplifting the philanthropic sector.